 You can add different sets of rules.
 You can choose the best one for your business depending on your policy and marketing strategy.

-In this way, you can enable product-specific order bumps on your WooCommerce checkout page.
+Well done!
+This is how you can enable relevant order bump offers on your WooCommerce checkout page.

 An "upgrade cart through order bump" is a sales tactic where customers are offered a quick, one-click option to add an extra item or upgrade their purchase at checkout, increasing the overall value of their order.